DOAGenesys/SF-LWC-SummarizationAPI/README.md

 ### 5. Test the Integration

-1. Create a test `genesysps__Experience__c` record by starting a web messaging conversation.
+1. Create a test `genesysps__Experience__c` record with a valid `genesysps__Interaction_Id__c`
-2. Do a meaningful conversation (enough to generate a summary)
-3. End the experience conversation, and wait for the trigger to populate Copilot data (may take a few seconds)
+2. Wait for the trigger to populate Copilot data (may take a few minutes)
-4. Verify the Experience LWC shows the Copilot summary and wrap-up codes.
-Verify you can edit the summary, and also to click in the proper wrap-up code to effectively wrap the conversation up.
+3. Verify the Experience LWC shows the Copilot summary and wrap-up codes
-5. Test a Voice call similarly.

-## How to Use

-After completing the **Post-Deployment Configuration** steps above, the LWCs will automatically display Copilot data when records are created or updated with valid Genesys Cloud interaction IDs.

-### User Experience

-When viewing a record with populated Copilot data, users can:

-- **View Copilot summaries and wrap-up codes** automatically populated by the async triggers
-- **Edit the summary text** directly in the component (auto-saves after 2 seconds of inactivity, shows "Summary update sent" toast)
-- **Click wrap-up codes** to apply them to the corresponding Genesys Cloud interaction

-**Note:** Refer to the **Post-Deployment Configuration** section for setup instructions.
+4. Test VoiceCall records similarly if applicable

+**Important:** If CDC is not enabled or field permissions are missing, users will need to manually refresh the page to see updated Copilot data.

 ## Key Files